krgko/learning-blockchain/README.md

     3. amount/data
 - **Blocks:** wrapper transaction(s) with header and append to chain - occur by mining (put transactions and pack as block)
 - **Blockchain:** multiple block that appended start from first block(genesis block) like chain (data structure like link-list)
-- **Hash:** use for reference block like an id. it stored on header of block(previous hase, current hash)
+- **Hash:** use for reference block like an id. it stored on header of block(previous hase, current hash) - **Why hash needed in blockchain**: if need to verify using previous transaction as chain there are many transactions and it very long so hashing can help to represent data to strings for using in verify step
 - **Nonce (Number Used Once):** use for prevent replay request for PoW it used to check validity for miner who won puzzle solving as well
 - **Merkle Tree (data structure)** - use to check correctly of transaction in block and make sure that does not modified (a.k.a checksum) - some blockchain generate hash from merkle root
 - **Data structure** - maybe key-store, ...